FDio/csit/docs/content/introduction/bash_code_style.md

   + They SHOULD NOT be exported, unless external commands need them (e.g. PYTHONPATH).

-  + TODO: Propose a strict naming convention, or a central document of all used global variables, to prevent contributors from causing variable name conflicts.

   + Code MUST document if a function (or its inner call) reads a global variable.